android/sunflower/README.md

 Android Sunflower is currently released as an alpha and is under heavy development.
 To view the latest changes, please visit the
 [Releases page](https://github.com/googlesamples/android-sunflower/releases).
+Note that some changes (such as database schema modifications) are not backwards compatible during this alpha period and may cause the app to crash.
+In this case, please uninstall and re-install the app.

 Introduction
 ------------